Educ00/mdisc-2425/docs/system-documentation/sprint 1/US05/01.requirements-engineering/US005-requirements.md

 **Input Data:**

+* Typed data:
+ * location on the map

+* Selected data:
-- Selected station type (Depot, Station, Terminal)
+ * station type (Depot, Station, Terminal)
-- Location on the map
-- Center definition for the station (NE, SE, NW, SW) if the station type is "Station"
+ * center definition for the station (NE, SE, NW, SW) if the station type is "Station"

 **Output Data:**